 The OAR is the authority competent for examining asylum applications.

-If the applicant is outside the Spanish territory or is claiming asylum from a CIE, the border procedure applies.
+If an application for international protection is lodged at a Spanish border, or from within a CIE, the border procedure applies.
 In this case, the OAR will have 4 days to declare the application admissible, inadmissible or unfounded.
 If any of the deadlines is not met, the applicant will be admitted to territory in order to undergo the regular procedure.

 For applications made on the territory, the OAR shall have one month to examine the admissibility of the application.
 If the OAR does not issue a decision within that time, it is understood that the application has been admitted.
 The decision shall determine whether the request is admissible or inadmissible.
 The Office may deem the application as inadmissible on the following grounds: (a) lack of jurisdiction for the examination of the application; or (b) failure to comply with admissibility requirements.

 If the OAR declares the application admissible in the regular procedure, it will have a period of six months to examine the application on the merits.
 However, in practice this period is usually longer and can take up to 2 years.
 During this time, the applicant will receive new documentation certifying his or her status as asylum seeker, in the form of a red card (tarjeta roja).
 During the first 6 months, the red card authorises the asylum seekers to reside in Spain.
 After six months, the red card has to be renewed and further grants the asylum seeker access to employment.

 The Inter-Ministerial Commission of Asylum (Comisión de Asilo y Refugio, CIAR) is competent to decide on the application, upon a draft decision of the OAR.
 Asylum applications must always be examined and decided upon, including in cases where the six months deadline is not met.